solomony12/spider_game_2025/README.md

 - Left Mouse Click for using spork / progressing dialogue

-- Space to throw/retrieve ball

 - E to interact

 - Esc for pause menu

+- Space to throw/retrieve ball

+- Z to throw/retrieve paper plane